AlinariC/PixelPatrol/README.md

    git clone https://github.com/AlinariC/PixelPatrol.git
    cd PixelPatrol
    ```
 2. Edit `licenses.json` or use the TUI to add new license keys.
-Keys are
+Each key
+   now stores the customer name, email and expiration date in addition to the
-   automatically generated as 24-character alphanumeric strings when added
+   license string.
+Keys are automatically generated as 24-character
-   through the TUI.
+   alphanumeric strings when added through the TUI.
 3. Run the server:
    ```bash
    python3 server.py